hubmat00/argo-cd/docs/operator-manual/applicationset/Generators-Git.md

 ```
 (*The full example can be found [here](https://github.com/argoproj/argo-cd/tree/master/applicationset/examples/git-generator-files-discovery/excludes).*)

-This example excludes the config.json file in the `dev` directory from the list of files scanned for this `ApplictionSet` resource.
+This example excludes the config.json file in the `dev` directory from the list of files scanned for this `ApplicationSet` resource.

 File exclude paths are matched using [doublestar.Match](https://github.com/bmatcuk/doublestar/blob/master/match.go#L8)